-Try to see little items being included in technological equipment as well if it was a large item.
+Try to see little items being included in technological equipment as well if it is a large item.
 They include appliances like swing weavers, fryers, and hair dryers, among many more.
 And this includes a lot as well.

 Consumer Electronic Equipment

 The area for electronic waste will also comprise items intended for consumer usage.
-Any sort of action that is necessary to service consumers fall under this category.
+Any sort of action that is necessary to service consumers falls under this category.
 This category includes a lot of activities.

 And many people are still unaware that this trash is related to medical issues.
 The total amount of garbage can be determined by adding these up.
 Hence, actions involving damage, treatment, prevention, and detection all include electronic devices.